Phone:

 • Application Notes

-Application Note: Anti-Aspartate Transaminase has been assayed against 1.0 μg of Aspartate Aminotransferase (AST) [Pig Heart] in a standard capture ELISA using ABTS (2,2'-azino-bis-[3-ethylbenthiazoline-6-sulfonic acid]) code # ABTS-100 as a substrate for 30 minutes at room temperature.
+Application Note: Anti-Aspartate Transaminase Peroxidase Conjugated has been tested by dot blot and is suitable to be assayed against 1.0 μg of Aspartate Aminotransferase (AST) [Pig Heart] in a standard capture ELISA using ABTS (2,2'-azino-bis-[3-ethylbenthiazoline-6-sulfonic acid]) code # ABTS-100 as a substrate for 30 minutes at room temperature.
 A working dilution of 1:20,000 to 1:100,000 of the reconstitution concentration is suggested for this product.

 Western Blot Dilution: 1:1,000 - 1:5,000